FlexServe: A Fast and Secure LLM Serving System for Mobile Devices with Flexible Resource Isolation: Related Work

 \section{Related Work}

-\textbf{Protecting Model Inference From Untrusted OS}: Many existing works~\cite{grover2018privado,ohrimenko2016oblivious,lee2019occlumency,yang2024penetralium,islam2023confidential,jian2025smartzone,li2024translinkguard,mo2020darknetz,shen2022soter,schlogl2020ennclave,xiang2021aegisdnn,elgamal2020serdab,sun2023shadownet} try to protect the model inference from untrusted OS with Trusted Execution Environment (TEE), e.g., ARM TrustZone~\cite{alves2004trustzone} and Intel SGX~\cite{costan2016intel}.
-Privado~\cite{grover2018privado} protect DNN inference within SGX enclaves.
-Oblivious ML~\cite{ohrimenko2016oblivious} also runs DNN inference in SGX enclaves and leverages obfuscation to prevent side-channel attacks.
-However, the SGX-based solutions cannot work on mobile devices.
-Confidential DL~\cite{islam2023confidential} protects the deep learning inference within TrustZone.
-SmartZone~\cite{jian2025smartzone} can also run LLM inference in TrustZone's secure world.
-It supports the multi-threading parallel.
-And the above TrustZone-based solutions does not solve the inflexibility problem of the TrustZone's secure memory, and have the limitation introduced in Section~\ref{subsec:motiv-tzmem}.
+\textbf{Secure Model Inference}: Many existing works~\cite{grover2018privado,ohrimenko2016oblivious,lee2019occlumency,yang2024penetralium,islam2023confidential,jian2025smartzone,li2024translinkguard,mo2020darknetz,shen2022soter,schlogl2020ennclave,xiang2021aegisdnn,elgamal2020serdab,sun2023shadownet} protect model inference from an untrusted OS using a TEE, e.g., ARM TrustZone~\cite{alves2004trustzone} or Intel SGX~\cite{costan2016intel}.
+Oblivious ML~\cite{ohrimenko2016oblivious} runs DNN inference in SGX enclaves and uses obfuscation to prevent side-channel attacks.
+Confidential DL~\cite{islam2023confidential} protects deep learning inference within TrustZone.
+SmartZone~\cite{jian2025smartzone} can also run LLM inference in TrustZone's secure world with multi-threading support.
+Other works partition the inference task and run only part of it inside the TEE to achieve higher performance~\cite{li2024translinkguard,mo2020darknetz,shen2022soter,schlogl2020ennclave,xiang2021aegisdnn,elgamal2020serdab,sun2023shadownet}.
+TransLinkGuard~\cite{li2024translinkguard} runs the locked model outside the TEE and protects only an authorization model in the TEE.
+Darknetz~\cite{mo2020darknetz} runs only part of the DNN layers in TrustZone's secure world to balance security and performance.
+These works do not address the challenges of inflexible isolation and inefficient resource management in TrustZone, discussed in Section~\ref{subsec:motiv-challenges}; thus, they cannot achieve both high LLM inference performance and low normal-world application overhead.

-TZ-LLM~\cite{wang2025tz} is a concurrent work with {\sys}, which also tries to protect the LLM inference with TrustZone.
-It leverages the pipeline method to hide the CMA allocation latency.
-Different from it, {\sys} introduces a totally different approach, which provides page-granular secure memory isolation and removes the contignuous requirement of the secure memory.
-Based on that, {\sys} further considers a real-world multi-model scenarios in the mobile devices and introduces a series of memory management optimizations based on the page-granular {\mem}.
-TZ-LLM only considers the single model scenario.

-Many works try to partition the inference task and run parts of the task outside the TEE, to achieve higher performance~\cite{li2024translinkguard,mo2020darknetz,shen2022soter,schlogl2020ennclave,xiang2021aegisdnn,elgamal2020serdab,sun2023shadownet}.
-TransLinkGuard~\cite{li2024translinkguard} runs the locked model outside the TEE and only protects an authorization model in the TEE.
-Darknetz~\cite{mo2020darknetz} also runs only part of the DNN layers in the TrustZone's secure world to achieve the strong security and high performance.
-Soter~\cite{shen2022soter} runs parts of DNN operations in the SGX enclave, and runs part of layers on the GPU for the high performance.
-However, these works cannot fully leverage the accelerator to speed up the inference, and does not solve the memory challenge (Section~\ref{subsec:motiv-challenges}).